naseberry/another-markdown-editor/README.md

 To build the application for Windows, run: `npm run package:win`

 Once built, the package(s) will be available in the directory `./dist`

+## Contributing

+If you wish to submit a bug fix or feature, you can create a pull request and it will be merged pending a code review.

+1. Fork the repository
+1. Create your feature branch (`git checkout -b my-new-feature`)
+1. Commit your changes (`git commit -am 'Add some feature'`)
+1. Push to the branch (`git push origin my-new-feature`)
+1. Create a new Pull Request